cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 The Zynq UltraScale+ MPSoC processing system IP block appears in the Diagram view, as shown in the following figure.
 ![](image2.png)

+### Managing the Zynq UltraScale+ Processing System in Vivado

+Now that you have added the processing system for the Zynq MPSoC to the design, you can begin managing the available options.

+1. Double-click the **Zynq UltraScale+ Processing System** block in the Block Diagram window.